 Editing photos can basically fall into two different categories.
-To view samples click on the links below:
+To view several samples of these, click on the list to the right.

 This photo was taken back in 1971 with a Bolsey camera that did not have a light meter.
 It was all guesswork for camera settings.
 The photograph is obviously overexposed.

 There are a lot of memories associated with this photograph, a street we lived on as missionaries.
-I used Pixlr to correct the lighting in this photograph.
-With a more robust photo editor, better color correction could have also been achieved.
+I used Pixlr, a free online photo editor to correct the lighting in this photograph.
+I twould have gotten much better quality using my Affinity Photo program or with PhotoShop.